Atlas975/Notes/DigitalSystems/Data_fundementals.md

 # Data size
 ## Data type sizes
 >![[Pasted image 20220607214052.png]]
-note that null terminated langauges like c will allocate an additional byte for strings to include the null byte
+note that null terminated langauges like c will allocate an additional byte for strings to include a null character
 ## Data scale
 > ![[Pasted image 20220607213658.png]]